Contrast-Security-OSS/docs/content/admin/policy_mgmt/VirtualPatches.md

 tags: "Admin virtual patches policy management protect" -->

-Virtual patches are custom defense rules that you can define to protect against specific vulnerabilities in your code.
-You can specify the criteria that each attack event needs to match as well as how the patch is applied.
-You can apply virtual patches to specific applications or all applications using a specific technology (e.g., Spring MVC).
+Virtual patches are short-term, custom defense rules that protect against specific, newly discovered vulnerabilities in your code.
+You can specify the criteria that each attack event needs to match, to which application(s) the patch applies and in which environments the patch is enabled.

 ## Manage Virtual Patches